zlatko-ms/helloer/README.md

 Most of the available infrastructures will require healthchecks, being it on the Kub level or simply as a backend probe for most of the LBs ( think backend health on Azure App Gateways).

 In order to integrate with those infrastructures you can use the  **'/health'** endpoint of the workload that will return a small payload with a 200 HTTP status, which is more then sufficient to deploy the workload in those conditions

+### Performance Tracking

+The application integrates very basic perfromance tracking that simply exposes the aggregated RPS (request per second) metric.
+It can come handy in order to check quota limits or basic network connectivity performance, usefull when benching different Load Balancer solutions.

 ## Code